ThunderRahja/combat2armor/README.md

   - `short`: Short-life object that will derez in 60 seconds or less, but isn't necessarily flagged as a temporary object.
 Planned extension of basic.
 - `c2a-rules`: replies with a pipe `|` delimited strided list of damage rules and modifiers, each in CSV format.
   - See the Damage Rules section below for details.

+[C2A-reader.lsl](https://github.com/ThunderRahja/combat2armor/blob/main/C2A-reader.lsl) can read a target object's C2A data and present it in a human-readable format.
+To query an object, use the command `/1 check [UUID]`.
+To get the UUID key of an object, select it in edit mode (Ctrl + 3) and click the "Copy Keys" button in the edit window.
 ### Sending damage
 C2A uses the built-in combat system, LLCS, to send damage.
 100 LLCS damage results in 1 point of C2A damage, and damage does not get rounded off.
 Damage C2A objects in the same way that you would an avatar:
 - Set an existing object's damage (up to 100) and then collide it with the target: [llSetPrimitiveParams](https://wiki.secondlife.com/wiki/LlSetPrimitiveParams)`([PRIM_DAMAGE, float damage, integer type])` or [llSetDamage](https://wiki.secondlife.com/wiki/LlSetDamage)`(float damage)`
 - Rez an object with damage (up to 100) and then collide it with the target: [llRezObjectWithParams](https://wiki.secondlife.com/wiki/LlRezObjectWithParams)`(string inventory, [REZ_DAMAGE, float damage, REZ_DAMAGE_TYPE, integer type])`
 - Send damage directly: [llDamage](https://wiki.secondlife.com/wiki/LlDamage)`(key target, float damage, integer type)`

-The raw amount of points lost by a C2A object is equal to the damage received divided by 100.
+The raw amount of points lost by a C2A object is equal to the raw damage received divided by 100.
 This damage may be further modified by damage rules, described in the following section.

 100 damage (enough to kill an avatar) translates to 1 point removed from the C2A object's pool, assuming no modifiers, and less damage will remove a fraction of a point.
 Remember that non-physical objects do not collide with other non-physical objects or avatars seated on them.
 Damage inflicted on C2A objects will cause the region to send a CombatLog JSON message on `COMBAT_CHANNEL` from ID `COMBAT_LOG_ID`.